thaddeusm/seatsmart-FHSU/README.md

 this could be refactored in forked projects for other institutional settings.

 ## Development Timeline
-Seatsmart is currently in beta, being used by faculty members across several departments.
+Seatsmart is currently being used by faculty members across several departments.
-Features are being added in consultation with these early users in hopes of providing a fully functional application to faculty at large at the beginning of the 2019-2020 academic year.
-At that point, the project may be forked to provide a version of Seatsmart without FHSU branding elements and/or with documentation for easier use in other contexts.
+The application is considered feature complete with the expectation that minor bugs or small interface improvements will require future updates.

 ## Design Concepts and Inspiration
 [mockups @Figma](https://www.figma.com/file/OxI3WKOFswThYuEfOR6UaV7V/Seatsmart)